PASSIONLab/CombBLAS/README.md

 **Introduction**

 The Combinatorial BLAS (CombBLAS) is an extensible distributed-memory parallel graph library offering a small but powerful set of linear algebra primitives specifically targeting graph analytics.
+This repo has the code that represents version 2.0 of the software.

 *   The Combinatorial BLAS development influences the [Graph BLAS](http://graphblas.org) standardization process.
 *   It achieves scalability via its two dimensional distribution and coarse-grained parallelism.